learning-zone/python-basics/README.md

 _beg_
-#### What is the built-in function used in Python to iterate over a sequence of numbers?
+#### Q. What is the built-in function used in Python to iterate over a sequence of numbers?

 Syntax: `range(start,end,step count)`